-Coming from a completely different culture where we hardly talk openly about “nudity”, the exhibition of Helmut Newton’s photographs at Fotografiska in Stockholm, Sweden was scintillating for me.
+Coming from a completely different culture where we hardly talk openly about “nudity”, the exhibition of Helmut Newton’s photographs at Fotografiska, one of the largest photography museums in the world in Stockholm, Sweden was scintillating for me.
 I got an opportunity to be there a few days back.

 Fotografiska – a center for contemporary photography in Stockholm

 I saw an interesting sculpture called Torso at the entrance by Swedish artist Dan Wolgers.

 Nudity – Is it Shocking or just Real?

 The exhibition greeted us with a quote by Helmut Newton,

 Nothing is more revealing than Nudity, even when it’s dressed.

 Well the quote did its magic on me and I hurried to the exhibition hall to explore the meaning through all his photographs.Nothing is more revealing than Nudity, even when it's dressed.
 Click To Tweet

 But before exploring some of Helmut Newton’s work here, I would like to mention about one of the photographs which remains my personal favorite.
 It was clicked by another photographer and was for sale.
 I can’t stop admiring the lady in it!